Balance Your Home’s Humidity for Maximum Cool

-So, let’s dive into humidity and how you can maximize your home’s comfort with simple, portable air comfort solutions to reduce cost in the long run.
+Let’s dive into humidity and how you can maximize your home’s comfort with simple, portable air comfort solutions to reduce costs in the long run.

 Humidity is the measurement of water vapor in the air.
-The higher the humidity, the heavier or more oppressive it’ll feel.
-Relative humidity measures this as a percentage.
+The higher the humidity, the heavier and more oppressive it’ll feel.
+Relative humidity is measured as a percentage.

 The right humidity levels help your home feel cool in the summer and warm in the winter.

-The Consumer Product Safety Commission and the Mayo Clinic recommend a humidity level between 30-50% for respiratory health and mold prevention.
+The Consumer Product Safety Commission and the Mayo Clinic recommend a humidity level from 30-50% for respiratory health and mold prevention.
 Don’t stray from this range; going too high or too low spells trouble.

 In addition to dry skin and chapped lips, dry air can cause a host of problems:

 - It makes you vulnerable to viruses!
-Per Iwasaki.of Yale School of Medicine: “Dry air is a key factor that impairs a person’s ability to fight off respiratory viral infections.”
+Per Immunology Professor Akiko Iwasaki of Yale School of Medicine, “Dry air is a key factor that impairs a person’s ability to fight off respiratory viral infections.”

-- Dries out sinuses, which can trigger asthma, bronchitis, and sinusitis (Cleveland Clinic).
+- It dries out sinuses, which can trigger asthma, bronchitis, and sinusitis (Cleveland Clinic).

-- Lack of moisture can cause flooring or wood trim to become brittle and crack.
+- A lack of moisture can cause flooring or wood trim to become brittle and crack.

-An evaporative cooler could be the answer — it cools and humidifies and consumes very little energy.
-Using the power of evaporation to bring an icy-cool breeze into your hot and dry space, you can get up to 15°F temperature reduction without turning on the AC.
+An evaporative cooler could be the answer as it cools and humidifies while consuming very little energy.
+Using the power of evaporation to bring an icy-cool breeze into hot and dry spaces, you can reduce the temperature by up to 15°F without turning on the AC.
 Look for quality portable air coolers that are made for indoor or outdoor use like these from Honeywell.
 Enjoy your backyard or living room without ever needing to break a sweat!

-If you’re looking for more bang for the buck, you may consider indoor portable evaporative air coolers like the CL30XCWW by Honeywell that doubles as a convenient humidifier during dry winter months, for year-round use.
+If you’re looking for more bang your buck, you might want to consider indoor portable evaporative air coolers like the CL30XCWW by Honeywell that doubles as a convenient humidifier during dry winter months.

 Want even more savings?
-Basements are naturally cool and a great hang out spot during hot summers.
-If you plan on spending time in your damp basement and save on air conditioning altogether, you can get an ENERGY STAR certified portable dehumidifier to keep the moisture and mold out to make it more comfortable, while still keeping energy cost low.
+Basements are naturally cool and a great hangout spot during hot summers.
+If you plan on spending time in your damp basement while saving on air conditioning, you can get an ENERGY STAR certified portable dehumidifier to keep out the moisture and mold while keeping energy cost low.